helm/helm/docs/chart_repository.md

 **Note:** A public GCS bucket can be accessed via simple HTTPS at this address `https://bucket-name.storage.googleapis.com/`.

+### JFrog Artifactory

+You can also set up chart repositories using JFrog Artifactory.
+Read more about chart repositories with JFrog Artifactory [here](https://www.jfrog.com/confluence/display/RTF/Helm+Chart+Repositories)

 ### Github Pages example

 In a similar way you can create charts repository using GitHub Pages.